alexwlchan/alexwlchan.net/src/_posts/2018/2018-09-24-assume-worst-intent.md

 {%
-  slide_image
-  :deck => "assume_worst_intent",
-  :slide => 26,
+  slide_image2
+  filename="slide26.png"
-  :alt => "A screenshot of a discussion thread with 6063 comments, with the topic “Skills for Someone Else”."
+  alt="A screenshot of a discussion thread with 6063 comments, with the topic “Skills for Someone Else”."
 %}

 First of all, it's perfectly possible to have very friendly, anonymous discussion.